GemmaKit

 Every piece of the runtime is replaceable, inspectable, and on the device.

 Six components.
 One binary.
-A Swift package.
+Swift, TypeScript, Dart, Rust, and Cordova clients.
 The rest is your app.

 01 / runtime